fabmarefi/MyRepo/PROJECT_DETAILS.md

 # Project Details

-My motivation to create this project it was a desire to create Fuel  Injection System (monopoint) for a 2 stroke engine (1 cylinder, 135cc) based on speed-density calculation, where I inject to fuel amount using a PWM signal to simplify my software and its complexity
+My motivation to create this project it was a desire to create Fuel Injection System (monopoint injector) for a 2 stroke engine (1 cylinder, 135cc) based on speed-density calculation, where I inject fuel amount using a PWM signal to simplify my software and its complexity.
+The idea is implement this system using the minimal number of sensors to reduce the complexity and cost!

 ## Core module
 To create this project I choose the Blue Pill dev board because:
 - Low cost and easy to found it
 - Hardware is powerful, available different communication modules like: I2C, SPI, CAN, USART and another important resourses like timers, AD converters etc
 - Development tool to debug and trace software: flash, download, breakpoint debugging, register and memory view, serial wire trace
 - Small size and very good design to create external shields using perforated boards (fast prototype)